parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

      :align: left
      :width: 800

-4. Now you will need to load the module into nginx.conf.
+3. Now you will need to load the module into nginx.conf.

-The following directive needs to be included in the top-level (“main”) configuration context in /etc/nginx/nginx.conf, to load the NGINX JavaScript module:
+The following directive needs to be included in the top-level (“main”) configuration context in /etc/nginx/nginx.conf, to load the NGINX JavaScript module.

 **Copy and run below command on the NGINX 1 server to open the nano editor and select the main nginx configuration file**